-- When classes are in session (including quarter breaks): No more than 8 hours per day and no more than 28 hours per week. - When classes are not in session (long breaks): No more than 8 hours per day and no more than 40 hours per week.
+- When classes are in session: No more than 8 hours per day and no more than 28 hours per week. - During Summer/Winter Sessions and long breaks: No more than 8 hours per day and no more than 40 hours per week.